 If you find yourself with a less-than-stellar credit rating, you are not alone.
-During the economic downturn of the last five years, many people lost their jobs, homes and their high credit scores when they started delaying or missing payments.
+During the economic downturn that started in 2008, many people lost their jobs, homes and their high credit scores when they started delaying or missing payments.

 1. Pay off your largest debts first